JvanKatwijk/swradio-8/README.md

 swradio-8 is the result of rewriting and simplifying the set of sdr-j-sw programs.

-The program uses the SDRplay as input device, and is able to
+The program can be configured to use the SDRplay, the HACKrf or the - sound card based - pmsdr as input device, and is able to
 * dump the (decimated) input onto a file in PCM format;
 * use such a file as input.

-If an SDRplay device is connected to the computer where the program runs, the device will be connected and opened.
+If a configured device is connected to the computer where the program runs, the device will be connected and opened.
 If no device is connected, it is assumed that file input is requested (Note: this currently only applies to the Gnu/Linux version, the Windows version still has a device selector).

-As an experiment, a driver for the hackrf device is included.
-Note that you have to provide the hackrf lib and put it into "/usr/local/lib"
+Note that for use with the Hackrf device, have to provide the hackrf lib.

 **Preferred frequencies**
 can be stored, together with a user defined label (a program name).